RomeCore/RCParsing/README.md

 - 💪 **Regex on Steroids**: You can find all matches for target structure in the input text with detailed AST information and transformed value.
 - 🌀 **Lexerless Freedom**: No token priority headaches.
 Parse directly from raw text, even with keywords embedded in strings.
 Tokens are used just as lightweight matching primitives.
 - 🎨 **Fluent API**: Write parsers in C# that read like clean BNF grammars, boosting readability and maintainability compared to imperative or functional approaches.
-- 🧩 **Combinator Mode**: Unlock maximum performance by defining complex tokens with immediate value transformation, bypassing the AST construction entirely for a direct, allocation-free result.
+- 🧩 **Combinator Style**: Unlock maximum performance by defining complex tokens with immediate value transformation, bypassing the AST construction entirely for a direct, allocation-free result.
 Perfect for high-speed parsing of well-defined formats.
+Also can be used with AST mode.
 - 🐛 **Debug-Friendly**: Get detailed, actionable error messages with stack traces and precise source locations.
 Richest API for manual error information included.
 - ⚡ **Fast**: Performance is now on par with the fastest .NET parsing libraries (see benchmarks below).
 - 🌳 **Rich AST**: Parser makes an AST (Abstract Syntax Tree) from raw text, with ability to optimize, fully analyze and calculate the result value entirely lazy, reducing unnecessary allocations.